jahlib/3x-ui-telegraf-influx/README.md

 telegraf --config telegraf.conf --test
 ```

-#### To update to the latest version of the scripts when new commits are available in this repository, simply execute the wget commands provided in the Get Scripts section.
+#### To update to the latest version of the scripts when new commits are available in this repository, simply execute the wget commands provided in the Get Scripts section and re-run one-shot command.